 4.1.3 Currency of evidence

-Evidence shall be appropriate and recent being suitable for making decisions about what a person knows and can do now and in the immediate future.
+Evidence shall be appropriate, recent and suitable for making decisions about what a person knows and can do now and in the immediate future.

 NOTE Attributing competence at a point in time does not mean that competence exists for all time; competence must be maintained.